FBI alert about possible ‘war’ against Congress reached D.C. and Capitol Police on eve of attack, deepening security questions

 “Get violent,” the online thread continued, according to the bulletin.
 “Stop calling this a march, or rally, or a protest.
 Go there ready for war.
 We get our President or we die.
 NOTHING else will achieve this goal.”

-Separately, dozens of people on a terrorist watch list were in D.C. on the day of the riot, including many suspected white supremacists, as The Post previously reported.
+Separately, dozens of people on a terrorist watch list were in D.C. on the day of the riot, including many suspected white supremacists, as The Post has reported.

 “There were clearly intelligence issues with information that was out there that didn’t get to the right people, actions that weren’t taken,” Sen. Amy Klobuchar (D-Minn.), chairwoman of the Rules and Administration Committee, told reporters during a break in the hearing.

+The FBI said in a statement Tuesday that the Norfolk report was shared with the Washington Field Office’s joint terrorism task force within 40 minutes and discussed inside a command post there.
+It was also posted on the Law Enforcement Enterprise Portal, which is available to law enforcement officers nationwide, the bureau said.

-The FBI did not immediately respond to a request for comment.
+The FBI said the information was raw and could not immediately be traced to a specific person.

+“The information obtained by our Norfolk office was on a message board thread and could not be attributed to a specific individual,” the bureau said.
+“The language was aspirational in nature with no specific and credible details.”

 The deluge of incendiary threats online, law enforcement officials have said, has made it difficult to distinguish aspirational boasts from actual public safety concerns.